lexey111/TMP-sub-template/README.md

 4. Remove the container: `docker rm temp`
 5. Remove the image: `docker image rm template`

-That's it.

-P.S.
-On Linux or Mac you can just run `docker_build.cmd` script.
-P.P.S.
-Before run please remove `dist` folder, if any.

 ### Docker compose

 #### Production mode